laravel/docs/homestead.md

 After updating the `Homestead.yaml`, be sure to re-provision the machine by running `vagrant reload --provision`.
 This will update the PHP-FPM configuration for all of the installed PHP versions and also update the environment for the `vagrant` user.

+<a name="wildcard-ssl"></a>
+### Wildcard SSL

+Homestead configures a self-signed SSL certificate for each site defined in the `sites:` section of your `Homestead.yaml` file.
+If you would like to generate a wildcard SSL certificate for a site you may add a `wildcard` option to that site's configuration.
+If you would like to use the wildcard certificate instead of the single domain certificate, you must also add the `use_wildcard` option to the site's configuration:

+    - map: foo.domain.test
+      to: /home/vagrant/domain
+      wildcard: "yes"
+      use_wildcard: "yes"

+Create but do *not* use wildcard for a site:

+    - map: foo.domain.test
+      to: /home/vagrant/domain
+      wildcard: "yes"
+      use_wildcard: "no"

 <a name="configuring-cron-schedules"></a>
 ### Configuring Cron Schedules